Consensys/docs-template/docs/contribute/add-images.md

 ## Screenshots

-Follow the [Rackspace screenshot guidelines](https://docs.rackspace.com/docs/style-guide/screenshots/screenshot-guidelines) when adding screenshots to the ConsenSys docs.
+Follow the [Rackspace screenshot guidelines](https://docs.rackspace.com/docs/style-guide/screenshots/screenshot-guidelines) when adding screenshots to the Consensys docs.

 You might need to re-size your screenshots to make them easy to view and to minimize the file size for faster page loading: